 According to science historian Fernando Vidal we are living an age in which the brain is necessarily the location of the “modern self”, and consequently the cerebral subject is the anthropological figure inherent to modernity which gives supreme value to the individual as autonomous agent of choice and initiative.
 His vision in the book “Being Brains: Making the Cerebral Subject” offers a critical exploration of what he calls “neurocentrism”, the belief that became widespread in the 1990s that “we are our brains”.
 Furthermore, Vidal and philosopher Francisco Ortega criticize that the humanities and social sciences have taken a new approach and turned into a neurocentric view which embodies a powerful ideology that is at the heart of some of today’s most important philosophical, ethical, scientific, and political debates.

 In any case, as the clinician Investigator Daniel Z. Buchman states, the different disciplines that studied the mind and the brain for years converged approximately mid-way through the 20th century into the field of neurosciences.
-Therefore this new Neuroculture is affecting our everyday language concepts of how we describe our inner mental states slowly erosioning of our folk psychology and replacing our vocabulary with scientific concepts for the satisfaction of thinkers like Patricia Churchland.
+Therefore this new Neuroculture is affecting everyday language concepts of how we describe our inner mental states slowly erosioning folk psychology and replacing our vocabulary with scientific concepts for the satisfaction of thinkers like Patricia Churchland.

 To make sense of all the aspects that the brain sciences cover it is worth contemplating the sheer diversity of traditions that compose this enriching discipline.
 The Pentagon of Neuroscience (or Neuragon for short) designed by computational neuroscientist Yohan John is a diagram which’s cyclic structure represents the similarity that the different listed subdisciplines share.
 Starting with the theoretical physicists, mathematicians and computer scientists at the top as you move counterclockwise from there the use of abstract mathematics decreases and the use of computational mathematics increases until we reach the biologists.
 Biologists are studying actual brains of animals and humans to understand how the nervous system behaves in order to help treat diseases and disorders.
 As you move away from the biologists and towards the psychologists and philosophers, the relevance of mathematics vanishes completely and the use of verbal methods increases.
 From there we move up to the most abstract philosophers of mind who help neuroscientists maintain a healthy skepticism.